Carolyn Leith

 About me

-Any changes you make, even if they are positive, can lead to an anxious feeling because you’re moving out of your comfort zone into unfamiliar territory.
+Starting counselling can be intimidating and even the prospect of growth and moving in a positive direction can feel frightening because you’re moving out of your comfort zone into unfamiliar territory.
 That’s why having support from a neutral person outside your usual daily contacts can be helpful.

 How I work: